 James gained international recognition when he debuted his Birch Series in New York City in 2005.
 The pieces consisted of internally lit infinity vitrines creating endless birch forests which are associated with magical symbolism.
 James was inspired by the ancient Greeks who burned sacrifices to Aphrodite in birch forests and the works also reference the containment, simulacra and simulation of nature.
 In reflecting on James’ Birch Series, Glenn O’Brien wrote of birch trees that their “magic...is rooted in [the] special relationship with fly agaric mushrooms - that famed toadstool of the red cap and white spots - which is so often associated with elves and spirits… Many anthropologists consider it to be a possible agent of the transformation of human consciousness.”
 The birch tree is also “associated with birth and rebirth” and is “hermaphroditic and self-propagating, with male and female flowers on the same tree.”

 Art historian Rachel Baum wrote that “Anthony James’ work takes up the concepts of the universal and transcendental in order to demonstrate the impossibility of their representation."
 The historical cosmology of Plato is a primary inspiration for his Portals/Plutonic Solids (2011-present).
 Referring to works in this series, James has said, "The Icosahedron is the highest and most beautiful geometric shape of the five platonic bodies and is associated with the element water.
 Water is all about flow, movement, and unity."
-James’ monumental Icosahedron sculptures, made of stainless steel, glass, and LED lights, will be exhibited at Crystal Bridges Museum of American Art in October 2019.
+James’ monumental Icosahedron sculptures, made of stainless steel, glass, and LED lights, was exhibited at the Crystal Bridges Museum of American Art in October 2019.